RaginiChauragade/FluentUI-Dialog-Task/README.md

 # POC Task on Fluent UI Component : Dialog

 - This is a simple task using the Blazor framework.
-It opens a dialog on a button click, dialog takes inputs from user in textfields and displays it over scree.
+It opens a dialog on a button click, dialog takes inputs from user in textfields and displays it over screen.

 ### Installation
 To run this project, you'll need to have the .Net Core SDK installed.